susott/swing_dance_events/README.md

 # TODO / Plans

-* Add option to suggest new events
 * Add option to suggest edits of existing events
 * Make the page look nice
 * Add turbo / stimulus where it makes sense
 * Upgrade to rails 8
+* Check and expand list of supported countries to all European ones
+* Send emails to myself for new messages or events